Bearloggs/bearloggs.github.io/README.md

 ## Available Scripts

-- `npm run dev` - Start development server
+- `npm run dev` - Start the development server with hot reload
-- `npm run build` - Build for production
+- `npm run build` - Build the site for production
-- `npm run preview` - Preview production build
+- `npm run preview` - Preview the production build locally
-- `npm run lint` - Run ESLint
+- `npm run check` - Run Astro's built-in diagnostics (type, config, and content checks)
 - `npm run format` - Format code with Prettier
 - `npm run typecheck` - Check TypeScript types

+## Continuous Integration (CI) & Security

+This project uses GitHub Actions for automated testing and security checks:

+- **Test and Security Workflow** (`.github/workflows/test.yml`):
+  - Runs on all pull requests and pushes to the `main` branch.
+  - Steps include type checking, code formatting, building, and running tests.
+  - If a pull request has the `security` label, additional security checks (`npm audit` and `audit-ci`) are run automatically.

+You can view workflow results in the GitHub Actions tab of your repository.

 ## Project Structure